mrkan/techLeadDiary/slc/how_I_work_in_a_team.md

 I'm a die hard fan of anyone who is "self-led".
 It simply implies each one of us is leader by default and hence all our motives and actions align accordingly.

 Being self-led demands the following -
-* Have/Present a good character.
+* Have a great character & present a good personality.
 * Be self-managed.
 * High on personal productivity
 * Have and appreciate Candour